 A wooden bowl filled with yellow nutritional yeast flakes.

-Nutritional yeast is a yellow flaky powder with a cheesy flavor.
+Nutritional yeast is a yellow, flaky powder with a cheesy flavor.
 Also referred to as nooch, this stuff is like magic in vegan cooking.
 Nutritional yeast is the only vegan ingredient that tastes cheesy.
-It also has an umami flavor that will give your meals a richer depth of flavor!
-Not only is it delicious, but it’s packed with protein and vitamins too!
+It also has an umami profile that adds depth to your meals!
+Not only is it delicious, but it’s also packed with protein and vitamins.

 Nutritional yeast has a cheesy and slightly nutty flavor that’s delicious on popcorn, pasta, rice, bread, and more.
 Use it in savory dishes to give your meals a rich umami flavor.
 It’s an easy way to add protein and vitamins to your meals.
 Most kids love the taste of it, so it’s a great way to get extra nutrients in picky eaters.

-Nutritional yeast is made by growing yeast in a glucose solution and then heated to deactivate it.
+Nutritional yeast is made by growing yeast in a glucose solution and then heating it to deactivate it.
 (This kills the yeast and makes it inactive, so you can’t use it for baking.)
-Nutritional yeast is then washed, vitamins like B12 are added and it’s then dried and packaged.
+Nutritional yeast is washed, vitamins such as B12 are added, and it is dried and packaged.

 A bowl of nutritional yeast with a spoonful on the side with the word nutritional yeast written on the side.

 You can buy nutritional yeast at most large grocery stores and natural food markets.
 You can find it in bulk in natural food stores or the natural foods section of most grocery stores.
-If you can’t find it near you, it’s easy to buy online and have it shipped to your house.
+If you can’t find it locally, it’s easy to buy online and have it shipped to your home.

-There is a slight difference in flavor between brands of nutritional yeast.
+There is a slight flavor difference between brands of nutritional yeast.
 I’ve found that the more yellow the color, the more flavorful the Nooch.
-You can find it in bulk at many coops and natural foods stores, but if it has sat out exposed to the air for too long, it will lose some of its flavor.
+You can find it in bulk at many co-ops and natural foods stores, but if it has been left out for too long, it will lose some of its flavor.
 I prefer to buy it in small bags at Trader Joe’s or in a sealed container like the KAL brand or Anthony’s brand for the freshest and cheesiest flavor.

 Is nutritional yeast bad for you?

-If you are allergic to yeast or are on the candida diet, you will want to avoid nutritional yeast, but otherwise, it adds vitamins and protein to foods.
+If you are allergic to yeast or following a Candida diet, you should avoid nutritional yeast; otherwise, it adds vitamins and protein to foods.

 Is nutritional yeast good for you?

-In just 2 tablespoons of nutritional yeast, there are 8 grams of protein and it’s packed with B vitamins.
-The amount of vitamins varies by brand, but most contain about 400% of your RDA of B12.
+In just 2 tablespoons of nutritional yeast, there are 8 grams of protein, and it’s rich in B vitamins.
+The vitamin content varies by brand, but most provide about 400% of your RDA for B12.

 What is the difference between nutritional yeast flakes and powder?

 There is very little difference between flakes and powder other than the size.
-It will measure slightly more with powder than flakes due to the lack of air space, but this won’t make a difference in most recipes, since Nooch is just for flavor and is not an active yeast that will change the outcome of the recipe.
+It will measure slightly more with powder than with flakes due to the lack of air space, but this won’t make a difference in most recipes, since Nooch is just for flavor and is not an active yeast that would change the outcome.

 Is nutritional yeast gluten-free?

 Yes, nutritional yeast is gluten-free!
-I would avoid bulk nutritional yeast, however, since there could be some cross-contamination.
+I would avoid bulk nutritional yeast, as there may be cross-contamination.

 Is nutritional yeast vegan?

 Yeast is a type of fungus and not an animal.
-There are no animal products used in the production of nutritional yeast, so it is vegan.
+No animal products are used in the production of nutritional yeast, making it vegan.

-Keep your nutritional yeast in a cool dry place.
+Keep your nutritional yeast in a cool, dry place.
 If you buy it in bulk, store it in a sealed glass container in the pantry.
-You can also keep it in the fridge or even the freezer if you won’t be using it up in the next month or so.
+You can also keep it in the fridge or freezer if you won’t be using it within the next month or so.

 A wooden board filled with vegan cheeses, crackers, and grapes.